 In an effort to identify all unique scheduling arrangements, the parties agree to compile and exchange information on all non-standard work schedules which have been maintained by virtue of Article 14.2(g) (Hours of Work) or Article 14.11 (Modified Hours of Work Arrangements).
-The parties will exchange such information by July 1, 2001 and finalize employer specific memoranda outlining non-standard work schedules by October 1, 2001.
+The parties will exchange such information prior to the expiry of the collective agreement.

-LETTER OF UNDERSTANDING #2 Re: Wage Re-Opener
+LETTER OF UNDERSTANDING #2 Re: Wage Re-opener